 Step 2.
 After accessing EaseUS Todo Backup, choose your system image or other backup images and click "Recovery".

 Windows recovery tools are useful, and sometimes essential to have one when your operating system gets something wrong and crashes, freezes, gets stuck in the black screen of death and blue screen of death.
-As Windows 10 has occupied the largest market share nowadays, it's good to know how to use the Windows 10 recovery tools within the OS or from third-party to create a risk-free recovery USB drive/disk.
+As Windows 10 has occupied the largest market share nowadays, it's good to know how to use the Windows 10 recovery tools within the OS or from third-party tools to create a risk-free recovery USB drive/disk.